croct-tech/challenges/sdr/README.md

 You received 5 companies in your pipeline, and your goal is to pre-qualify them and reach out to those you believe makes sense.
 These are the companies:
-- Contabilizei
+- Crefisa
-- VWO
+- Insider
-- CVC
+- Estácio
-- Cia Hering
+- Simple Organic
 - Convert

 ## Requirements